Dorovich/tres-en-raya/README.md

 HOST:

 $ ./tres-en-raya -h [PORT]
-$ Server started with the IP XX.XX.XX.XX and in the PORT XXXX.
+$ Server started at IP XX.XX.XX.XX on port XXXX.
   Waiting for an oponent...